Trails & Projects

 Our Trail Projects

 The Grays Harbor Chapter maintains trails in the Olympic National Forest and on private timber land.
-Our two main trail projects are the West Fork Humptulips Trail and the Schafer Grade trails.
+Our two main adopted trail projects are the West Fork Humptulips Trail system and the Schafer Grade trails.

 West Fork Humptulips Trail #806